These instructions are for DML version 3.5.9

 To change any of the thumbnail, cover, or background/backdrop images, select a line in the list and it will download and display that image.

-The image shown above displays the second image in the list as selected for the thumbnail and cover images,
+The image shown above displays the fifth image in the list as selected for the thumbnail and cover images,

-the backdrop has been changed to the fourth image in the Backdrop list.
+the backdrop has been changed to the second image in the Backdrop list.

 Changing the cover image in the list will also change the thumbnail image.